Definition of

 Gentrification is a phenomenon studied by urban geography that is associated with the transformation of an environment due to a change in residential and commercial demand.

-Due to market dynamics, a government decision or another reason, a neighborhood or area begins to register a change in its characteristics, with the opening of businesses, the arrival of international brands, more construction, etc. This is how the urban identity is modified and a panorama with advantages and disadvantages emerges.
+For a market dynamic, a government decision or other reason, a neighborhood or an area begin to register a modification of its characteristics, with the opening of shops, the arrival of international brands, more constructions, etc. Thus urban identity is modified and a panorama arises with advantages and disadvantages.

-An urban landscape that was in poor condition or deterioration, for example, can be renewed with investment and increased activity.
-Although this benefits certain sectors, gentrification tends to affect the most vulnerable groups.
+An urban landscape that was in poor condition or deterioration, to mention a case, can be renewed with investments and greater activity.
+Although this benefits certain sectors, Gentrification tends to affect the most vulnerability groups.

-While traditional inhabitants are forced to move due to the increase in costs associated with the new reality, neighbors or visitors arrive who enjoy a better economic condition.
-Small businesses, for their part, find it difficult to compete with large stores, which is why they have to close their doors.
+While traditional inhabitants are forced to move against the increase in costs associated with the new reality, neighbors or visitors arrive who enjoy a better economic condition.
+Small shops, on the other hand, are difficult to compete with large stores, which have to close their doors.

 Tourism is a frequent generator of gentrification.
-Because temporary tourist rentals tend to be more profitable for owners, there is a displacement of stable tenants.
-This modifies the urban physiognomy of the destination in question.
+Because temporary tourist rentals are usually more profitable for owners, there is a displacement of stable tenants.
+Thus the urban physiognomy of the destination in question is modified.